Forgotten History: How The Invention Of Gutters Changed Home Design

 In The Beginning: The Indus Valley Civilization of South Asia

 During South Asia’s Bronze Age, there emerged a civilization in the valleys around the Indus River.
-Known as the Indus Valley Civilization or Harappan Civilization, this group was notably sophisticated (a fact evidenced by modern day inability to decipher their written language).
-From 3300 BCE to circa 1300 BCE, this group prospered in an area stretching from modern day Afghanistan to Northwestern India.
+Known as the Indus Valley Civilization or Harappan Civilization, this group was notably sophisticated (a fact evidenced by the modern-day inability to decipher their written language).
+From 3300 BCE to circa 1300 BCE, this group prospered in an area stretching from modern-day Afghanistan to Northwestern India.

 When archaeologists first excavated sites from this civilization, they were stunned by the urban layout of their impressive cities.
 Archaeological sites revealed advances in metallurgy and, interestingly, water management!
-This group established wells, directed waste water into covered drains, and ancient gutters.
+This group established wells, and directed wastewater into covered drains, and ancient gutters.

 Harappan gutters differed greatly from modern gutters.
 Built with burnt clay tiles, Harappan gutters channeled water away from streets and dwellings.
 Though they were not on roofs, this ancient design set the stage for our modern gutters.

 The Roman Empire lent many things to the modern world.
 Aside from architecture and philosophy, they also spread the concept of the gutter.
 Roman roads were peaked in the center, allowing runoff water to slope down the road and divert through a gutter.

 As the Roman Empire expanded, the idea of these gutters spread throughout new territories.
 This video by the Science Channel offers a bit of insight into what the gutters feeding ancient aqueducts looked like: